flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 • Bug fix: When pasting content from web pages or documents, item detection does not trim special characters from the end of texts anymore
 • As always: Many technical improvements under the hood to ensure development will never slow down

-#Flowlist AppStore Promo Text

-In-app purchase is 50% off during summer.

-Version 1.2.1 was the last to support Yosemite (macOS 10.10).

 #Flowlist AppStore Description

 ## Version 1.0.9